A beautiful winter sunrise over Arncliffe railway station on the T4 Eastern Suburbs & Illawarra Line, , in the southern suburb of Arncliffe.

 Wednesday, 28 June 2017

 Stadium Australia is the former Olympic Stadium at Sydney Olympic Park, in the western suburb of Homebush Bay.
-It was completed in 1999 to host the 2000 Summer Olympics.
+It was completed in 1999 to host the Sydney 2000 Summer Olympics.
 It is now known commercially as ANZ Stadium and had been previously known as Telstra Stadium.

 Tuesday, 27 June 2017